AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/3-transit_assignment/hyperpath_routing.rst

 Hyperpath routing in the context of transit assignment
 ======================================================

-How do transit passengers choose their routes in a complex network of lines and services?
-How can we estimate the distribution of passenger flows and the performance of transit systems?
-These are some of the questions that transit assignment models aim to answer.
-Transit assignment models are mathematical tools that predict how passengers behave and travel in a transit network, given some assumptions and inputs.

 One of the basic concepts in transit assignment models is hyperpath routing.
 Hyperpath routing is a way of representing the set of optimal routes that a passenger can take from an origin to a destination, based